-When scraping a website, if your crawler contains no headers, it would only identify itself as a script (e.g. if using python to build the crawler, it would state itself as a python script).
+When scraping a website, if your crawler contains no headers, it would only identify itself as a script (e.g. if using Python to build the crawler, it would state itself like a Python script).
 Websites would definitely block the request from a script.
-In this case, the crawler has to pretend itself as a browser with a UA header so that websites could provide access for it.
+In this case, the crawler has to pretend itself as a browser with a UA header so that websites could provide access to it.

 Switch between different UA’s to avoid getting blocked